Texas Genealogy & Local History Books & CDs

 Indian Wars and Pioneers of Texas, 1822-1874 icon

-Nine Years Among the Indians, 1870-1879. the Story of the Captivity and Life of a Texan Among the Indians icon
+Nine Years Among the Indians, 1870-1879: The Story of the Captivity and Life of a Texan Among the Indians icon

-The Big Ranch Country icon
+The Big Ranch Country

-Final Destinations: a Travel Guide for Remarkable Cemeteries in Texas, New Mexico, Oklahoma, Arkansas, and Louisiana
+Final Destinations: A Travel Guide for Remarkable Cemeteries in Texas, New Mexico, Oklahoma, Arkansas and Louisiana

-Texas Extra; A Newspaper History of the Lone Star State, 1836-1936
+Texas Extra; A Newspaper History of the Lone Star State, 1836-1936 icon

 Sharps Rifles and Spanish Mules: The San Antonio-El Paso Mail, 1851-1881 icon